Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 operations allowed by individual Roles, for endpoint-specific details please refer to the REST API documentation.

--  *R-Administrator* A user account with this Role has access to all operations provided by the REST API, with the exception of key usage operations, i.e. message signing and decryption.
+-  *R-Administrator*: A user account with this Role has access to all operations provided by the REST API, with the exception of key usage operations, i.e. message signing and decryption.
--  *R-Operator* A user account with this Role has access to all key usage op- erations, a read-only subset of key management operations and user management operations allowing changes to their own account only.
+-  *R-Operator*: A user account with this Role has access to all key usage operations, a read-only subset of key management operations and user management operations allowing changes to their own account only.
--  *R-Metrics* A user account with this Role has access to read-only metrics operations only.
+-  *R-Metrics*: A user account with this Role has access to read-only metrics operations only.
--  *R-Backup* A user account with this Role has access to the operations required to initiate a system backup only.
+-  *R-Backup*: A user account with this Role has access to the operations required to initiate a system backup only.

 Note: In a future release another Role will be implemented which is allowed to /keys/ POST, /keys/generate POST, /keys/{KeyID} PUT & DELETE, /keys/{KeyID}/cert PUT & DELETE in addition to what R-Operator is allowed to do.